transdigiware/blockchain/howto/ibp-console-organizations.md

 1. Import the ordering node that hosts the consortium into your console.
 You do not need to be an administrator of the ordering node; but you need to provide the orderer node name and endpoint information in your console.
 2. Import the MSPs of organizations that you want to add to the new channel into your console in the **Organizations** tab. **Note** that organizations need to be added to the consortium before they can be added to a channel.
 3. Navigate to the **Channels** tab and click **Create channel**.
-This will open a side panel that allows you to specify the channel name, membership, and channel policies.
+This opens a side panel that allows you to specify the channel name, membership, and channel policies.
 You can add any organizations that have been added to the consortium to the new channel.

 For more information about these steps, see [creating a channel](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-channel1) in the **Build a network** tutorial.

 ### Updating an MSP in a channel definition
 {: #console-organizations-update-channel}

-Over time you may need to update the certificates in an MSP definition that is already associated with a channel.
+Over time you might need to update the certificates in an MSP definition that is already associated with a channel.
 When that situation occurs follow these steps to update an organization's MSP definition in the channel:

 1. Navigate to the **Channels** tab in your console.
-2. Click on the channel that contains the organization MSP that you want to update and open it.
+2. Click the channel that contains the organization MSP that you want to update and open it.
-3. Click on the **Channel details** tab.
+3. Click the **Channel details** tab.
-4. Click on the associated channel member's tile that you want to update.
+4. Click the associated channel member's tile that you want to update.
 5. If you have not already imported the updated MSP definition into the console, you can upload the file here. **Note:** This action will not update the associated MSP definition in the Organizations tab.
 If you have already updated the MSP definition in the Organizations tab of the console, you can select it from the drop-down list.